alanackart/alanackart.github.io/_posts/template.md

 Content here

-do not use multiple space in headers like description
+avoid using hyphen(-) in header like description